longturn/freeciv21/docs/Playing/how-to-play.rst

 Start the game by wandering around :strong:`briefly` to find a good place to build the first city.
 Do not feel tempted to investigate any yellow roofed villages yet, they might contain :unit:`Barbarian` tribes.
-Build the city close to Resources (fish, wheat, wine, or buffalo) and perhaps close to fresh water (River or Lake).
+Build the city close to Resources (Fish, Wheat, Wine, or Buffalo) and perhaps close to fresh water (River or Lake).
 Keep in mind that the first city you build will be your capital!
 It is advised not to place your capital on the coast.
 That can open you up to losing it from an attack from the sea.